 With a full-body workout, you’re only hitting what you need to and taking advantage of the strengths of each muscle.
 By focusing on multi-joint movements like bench presses and squats, you can work on several muscles at once without overdoing it in the smaller muscles.

 With fewer sets and reps for each muscle group, you’ll be able to recover much quicker and get back into the gym even sooner.
-Rather than having to wait three or four days between working out a particular muscle group, you might be able to get back into the gym in a day or two.
-This can even lead to overtraining.
+Rather than having to wait three or four days between working out a particular muscle group, you might be able to get back into the gym in a day or two, but beware of overtraining.